WasiqB/multiple-cucumber-html-reporter/.github/ISSUE_TEMPLATE/--bug-report.md

 A clear and concise description of what you expected to happen.

 **Log**
 If applicable, add logs to help explain your problem.
-If you don't have log, enable 'debug:true' in the config and paste the log here.
+If you don't have logs, enable 'debug:true' in the config and paste the log here.
 Please use proper markdown to style it

 **Additional context**